Terpenes and Cannabis: What Medical Marijuana Patients Should Know

 Humulene: May actually help to DECREASE appetite

 Known for its herbal aroma, Humulene has aromas of hops with woody and earthy scents.
-Strains that contain humulene may actually help to decrease appetite, counter to the popular notion that weed always gives you the munchies.
-Found in hops, cloves, coriander, and basil, humulene vaporizes at 222ºF (106ºC) and has shown anti-inflammatory and antibacterial properties in research.
+Strains containing the cannabinoid terpene humulene may actually help decrease appetite, counter to the popular notion that weed always gives you the munchies.
+Humulene, found in hops, cloves, coriander, and basil, vaporizes at 222ºF (106ºC) and has shown anti-inflammatory and antibacterial properties in research.

 Potential therapeutic value: Anti-inflammatory

-Strains which contain humulene include Liberty Haze, Gelato, Girl Scout Cookies, and Sour Diesel.
+Strains that contain humulene include Liberty Haze, Gelato, Girl Scout Cookies, and Sour Diesel.

 Terpinolene: Uplifting ACTIVE strains

 About 1 in ten strains is terpinolene dominant.
 Terpinolene is also found in lilacs, nutmeg, and cumin.
 The scents are piney, floral, and herbal.
-It vaporizes at 122ºF (50ºC) and its ocimene is beautiful, sweet, earthy, citrusy aroma, which is why it is frequently used in perfumes.
+It vaporizes at 122ºF (50ºC), and its ocimene is a beautiful, sweet, earthy, citrusy aroma, which is why it is frequently used in perfumes.

-Potential therapeutic value: Antiviral, anti-fungal, antiseptic, decongestant, antibacterial
+Potential therapeutic value: Antiviral, anti-fungal, antiseptic, decongestant, and antibacterial

 Terpenes and Timmy: Case Report

-He struggled for years to get his confidence back in the dating life but eventually he was able to attract/convince a wife and successfully procreate with her.
+He struggled for years to get his confidence back in the dating life, but eventually, he could attract/convince a wife and successfully procreate with her.
 So, all good in that department.
-Although several years have passed, the intrusive thoughts about the experience still haunt him and he still has very hurt feelings about the whole incident.
+Although several years have passed, the intrusive thoughts about the experience still haunt him, and he still has very hurt feelings about the whole incident.

-All fun aside folks, terpenes are really magic stuff that oftentimes can get lost in the mix.
-It’s really a big subject that I think I can only tackle the tip of the iceberg for now.
-Certainly look for more to come…terpenes are certainly going to make a loud noise in the cannabis world.
+All fun aside, folks, cannabinoid terpenes are magic stuff that often gets lost in the mix.
+It’s a big subject that I think I can only tackle the tip of the iceberg for now.
+Certainly, look for more to come.
+Cannabis terpenes and their effects are certainly going to make a loud noise in the cannabis world.